trixi-framework/HOHQMesh/Documentation/docs/releasing-a-new-version.md

    git tag --list 'v*' --sort -version:refname | head -n1
    ```
    This will yield something like `v1.2.3`, where `1.2.3` is the version number
-   and the `v` prefix is to indicate that this is really a version tag.
+   and the `v` prefix indicates that this is really a version tag.
 5. Compare this with the
    [latest release](https://github.com/trixi-framework/HOHQMesh/releases/latest)
    on GitHub.
 If the version numbers of the latest tag and the latest release